tobiasahlin/infinite-jekyll/README.md

 ### Limit the number of posts

-Per default, Jekyll renders all posts.
+Per default, Jekyll will render all posts in your entire archive.
 For lazy loading to make sense, we need to set a limit.
 Open up `index.html` and find this line:

 	{% for post in site.posts %}